 - Openness – We will make information available to clients concerning the policies and practices that apply to the management of their information.

-- Questions or Suggestions – We welcome your comments regarding this Policy.
-Inquiries and suggestions received will be reviewed by WDS’ privacy officer and acted upon in a timely fashion.
+- Challenging Compliance – We welcome your comments regarding this Policy.
+Inquiries and complaints received will be reviewed by WDS’ privacy officer and acted upon in a timely fashion.
 Contact information for WDS’ privacy officer is provided at the end of this document.

 The practices that we use to implement the foregoing 10 Privacy Principles are discussed below.